docblaze/azure-docs/docs/articles/index.md

-# This is an article
+# Article 1

-Will this be hosted in Azure?
-Could be!
-This is dynamically refreshed.
+URL for this page: ~/articles/index.md